velicanu/expenses/README.md

 # Expenses

-This repository gathers data from different credit card transactions exports and standardizes it in order to figure out where money is being spent.
+This repository gathers data from different credit cards and bank transactions exports and standardizes it in order to figure out incomnig and outgoing cash flows.

 ## Installation